wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-disaster-recovery.md

 ###REST API
 Use REST to programmatically perform database recovery.

-1. Get the database continuous copy using the [Get Database <!-- deleted by customization Copy](https://msdn.microsoft.com/zh-cn/library/azure/dn509570.aspx) --><!-- keep by customization: begin --> Copy](https://msdn.microsoft.com/zh-CN/library/azure/dn509570.aspx) <!-- keep by customization: end --> operation.
+1. Get the database continuous copy using the [Get Database Copy](https://msdn.microsoft.com/zh-cn/library/azure/dn509570.aspx) operation.
-2. Stop the database continuous copy using the [Stop Database <!-- deleted by customization Copy](https://msdn.microsoft.com/zh-cn/library/azure/dn509573.aspx) --><!-- keep by customization: begin --> Copy](https://msdn.microsoft.com/zh-CN/library/azure/dn509573.aspx) <!-- keep by customization: end --> operation.
+2. Stop the database continuous copy using the [Stop Database Copy](https://msdn.microsoft.com/zh-cn/library/azure/dn509573.aspx) operation.
 Use the secondary server name and database name in the Stop Database Copy request URI

  After the continuous copy relationship is terminated, you can configure your recovered database to be used by following the [Finalize a Recovered Database](/documentation/articles/sql-database-recovered-finalize) guide.